 Claire has over 24 years of experience teaching and leadership in primary and secondary schools in Surrey, Essex and North London and roles have included Director of Specialist Status, NPQML Lead Facilitator, Deputy Headteacher and Director of Teaching School.
 Claire’s keen interest in research and development, teacher well-being and teacher/leadership training has been developed through a Master’s in Education, leadership of two school-based teacher training providers, within Multi-Academy Trusts and two Teaching Schools.

-Jonathan leads, in his own words, "a superb team" at West Lakes Multi-Academy Trust and One Cumbria Teaching School Hub, whose fundamental purpose is to "change lives through learning" by delivering exceptional, professional learning experiences in schools.
+Jonathan leads, in his own words, “a superb team” at Changing Lives Learning Trust and One Cumbria Teaching School Hub, whose fundamental purpose is to “change lives through learning” by delivering exceptional, professional learning experiences in schools.

 He believes that, every day, our colleagues teach children in a way that is relevant to the modern age.
 He says “they provide moments of awe and wonder, encouraging and enabling every child to aspire to a future that transcends the cultural and social limitations placed upon them.”